 Though the procedure does take some time, once it is complete, you will have a completely natural looking, functional tooth where you once had a gap between your teeth.
-You will also no longer have to worry about adjacent teeth shifting, damage to their roots, or bone loss in your jaw.
+You no longer have to worry about adjacent teeth shifting, damaging their roots, or bone loss in your jaw.

 Dental implants have one obvious advantage over full or partial dentures in that they are permanent and do not require you to care for them in any special way other than brushing and flossing as normal.
 However, they have another advantage over bridges, as well.